bdj34/cloneRate/README.md

 Our package comes with 42 clones annotated from four distinct publications, which are the ones we use in our analysis.
 Note that there are three clones profiled at two different timepoints, meaning there are 39 unique clones.
-More vignettes and code to reproduce our full analysis from our recent [preprint](biorxiv.org) are coming soon!
 The papers which generate this data are:

 - [Williams et al. 2022](https://pubmed.ncbi.nlm.nih.gov/35058638/)
 - [Mitchell et al. 2022](https://pubmed.ncbi.nlm.nih.gov/35650442/)